sosaedison/GameTracker/README.md

-# Voxel Application Time Tracker
+# Voxel Application Game Play Time Tracker
 The purpose of this repo is to host the code that runs on voxel machines and reports gameplay time to the python-flask backend.

 ## Application Structure